Audiobook Shorts by P.E. Rowe

 I took a hiatus from writing sci-fi during my MFA program.
 As much as I love the genre, it just didn't mesh with the personal and artistic lessons I was trying to learn through the MFA grind.
 Over the past few years, I've been ruminating on a series of sci-fi novels, the first of which is forthcoming (The Lifeboat, hopefully summer or fall 2022).
 More so than my Last Horizon series, this series takes itself a little more seriously and attempts to stay more in the realm of hard sci-fi than my earlier stories.
 And being a writer, not a physicist (or scientist of any kind for that matter), I needed a lot of help with many of the concepts portrayed in the story.
 I was lucky to find Science and Futurism with Isaac Arthur, which would easily be one of my favorite YouTube channels even if I didn't write sci-fi.
 Isaac's ability to grasp, explain, and -- even more impressively -- frame very difficult concepts in science in ways that are entertaining and easy-to-follow helped to make research for my latest space adventure much more approachable than it would otherwise have been.
 So this project -- writing a fictional story of the week based on Isaac's topic -- I'm hoping will be a way to keep the fictional juices flowing while offering up an homage at the same time.

 I'm fully prepared to get a lot of things wrong in the process, especially the science.
 You're going to faceplant quite a bit along the way as a writer.
 Anyone who's ever been in a workshop will understand the reality of the scrutiny that comes with a discerning readership.
 And the timeline and public nature of this project makes it seem a bit like running across a tightrope with no net.
 On such a tight deadline, there's just no way to research all the little ins and outs I would normally do with a story or novel.
 And if the writing weren't difficult enough on that timeline, there's the recording and editing and "artwork."
 If I do some good things in the storytelling and writing department and entertain a few readers/listeners along the way, I'll be happy.
-In the first two weeks, I've already misinterpreted a theme and gotten some physics wrong in my first two stories, so I'm expecting that trend to continue along the way.
+In the first several weeks, I've already misinterpreted a theme and gotten some physics wrong, so I'm expecting that trend to continue along the way.
 The way I see it, if I keep writing, eventually this blind squirrel might discover something worth digging around for and hopefully learn a lot in the along the way.
 Thanks for joining me in the process!